AUTOMATIC1111/stable-diffusion-webui/Features.md

 ## Textual Inversion
 A method to fine tune weights for a token in CLIP, the language model used by Stable Diffusion, from summer 2021.
 [Author's site](https://textual-inversion.github.io/).
 Long explanation: [Textual Inversion](Textual-Inversion)

-## Lora
+## LoRA
 A method to fine tune weights for CLIP and Unet, the language model and the actual image de-noiser used by Stable Diffusion, published in 2021.
 [Paper](https://arxiv.org/abs/2106.09685).
-A good way to train Lora is to use [kohya-ss](https://github.com/kohya-ss/sd-scripts).
+A good way to train LoRA is to use [kohya-ss](https://github.com/kohya-ss/sd-scripts).

-Support for Lora is built-in into the Web UI, but there is an [extension](https://github.com/kohya-ss/sd-webui-additional-networks) with original implementation by kohyaa-ss.
+Support for LoRA is built-in into the Web UI, but there is an [extension](https://github.com/kohya-ss/sd-webui-additional-networks) with original implementation by kohya-ss.

-Currently, Lora networks for Stable Diffusion 2.0+ models are not supported by Web UI.
+Currently, LoRA networks for Stable Diffusion 2.0+ models are not supported by Web UI.

-Lora is added to the prompt by putting the following text into any location: `<lora:filename:multiplier>`, where `filename` is the name of file with Lora on disk, excluding extension, and `multiplier` is a number, generally from 0 to 1, that lets you choose how strongly Lora will affect the output.
-Lora cannot be added to the negative prompt.
+LoRA is added to the prompt by putting the following text into any location: `<lora:filename:multiplier>`, where `filename` is the name of file with LoRA on disk, excluding extension, and `multiplier` is a number, generally from 0 to 1, that lets you choose how strongly LoRA will affect the output.
+LoRA cannot be added to the negative prompt.

-The text for adding Lora to the prompt, `<lora:filename:multiplier>`, is only used to enable Lora, and is erased from prompt afterwards, so you can't do tricks with prompt editing like `[<lora:one:1.0>|<lora:two:1.0>]`.
-A batch with multiple different prompts will only use the Lora from the first prompt.
+The text for adding LoRA to the prompt, `<lora:filename:multiplier>`, is only used to enable LoRA, and is erased from prompt afterwards, so you can't do tricks with prompt editing like `[<lora:one:1.0>|<lora:two:1.0>]`.
+A batch with multiple different prompts will only use the LoRA from the first prompt.

 ## Hypernetworks
 A method to fine tune weights for CLIP and Unet, the language model and the actual image de-noiser used by Stable Diffusion, generously donated to the world by our friends at Novel AI in autumn 2022.
-Works in the same way as Lora except for sharing weights for some layers.
+Works in the same way as LoRA except for sharing weights for some layers.
 Multiplier can be used to choose how strongly the hypernetwork will affect the output.

-Same rules for adding hypernetworks to the prompt apply as for Lora: `<hypernet:filename:multiplier>`.
+Same rules for adding hypernetworks to the prompt apply as for LoRA: `<hypernet:filename:multiplier>`.

 # Alt-Diffusion
 A model trained to accept inputs in different languages.